Building digital twins – from technology push to market pull

 Motivated by the slowed development, Granlund set out to study the use of digital twins in Finnish real estate and construction sectors.
 From April to June 2020, Granlund together with LUT University researcher José Camposano interviewed different built environment stakeholders from 16 organizations including real estate owners, investors, construction companies, architects, facility management companies, property manager, end users and technology companies.

-“The existing conversation on digital twins for buildings has centered around building information models (BIM).
+“The existing conversation on digital replicas for buildings has centered around building information models (BIM).
 The consensus is that BIMs contain a treasure trove of information, and that they should be utilised after the design and construction phase.
 It’s very tempting for the technology companies to say, “We have this amazing piece of technology, so let’s use it”.
 It’s a classic example of a technology push”, says Ken Dooley, Technology Director at Granlund and Postdoctoral Researcher at Aalto University who led the research.
 “Instead, we wanted to take the opposite approach by initially focusing on the needs of the relevant stakeholders and by leaving the technology part until later”.

 Solutions to fit the problems – four types of digital twins